gnames/htindex/README.md

 ## Installation

-For Linux download the [latest release], untar, and copy it to /usr/local/bin, or any other directory that is in the PATH.
+For Linux or Mac download the [latest release], untar, and copy it to /usr/local/bin, or any other directory that is in the PATH.

 In the home directory of the user that will run the app create